 The trend is identified by an up/down icon, text, and the use of semantic colors that is displayed next to the summary value as the user selects a range.

-This contains the visual representation of the chart data, including the chart items (e.g. Lines, columns, bars, etc.), x and y axes, title, labels, and gridlines.
+This contains the visual representation of the chart data, including the chart items , such as lines, columns, bars, etc., x and y axes, title, labels, and gridlines.
 Users can select data points by tapping on the chart plot area and they can horizontally scroll to view more of the data set.
-Please see <link: chart type> for the specific behaviors of each chart type.
+See chart types for the specific behaviors of each chart type.
 The chart plot should always include the following:

 The y-axis title is placed at the top of the chart plot and is left-aligned with the y-labels.
 The title should be clear and concise.

 B. Ruler (for Line Chart)

 The ruler is a vertical axis that appears when the user selects a point on the chart to better illustrate a point’s x and y location.